EigenOz/eigenoz.github.io/_posts/2025-15-07-Intergrating_tensorflow_to_EmboxRTOS.md

 ## Hurdles Along the Way

-Even fun adventures have their fair share of speed bumps:

 - **Linking Maze:**
   Figuring out how to link files and executables in both the Makefile and Mybuild was way trickier than expected.